diamantidis/diamantidis.github.io/_posts/2019-09-08-continuous-integration-for-kotlin-native-projects-with-gitlab-ci.md

 ![GitLab CI code quality stage screenshot]({{site.url}}/assets/kmp/code_quality_stage.png)
 > Here you can find the [commit on GitLab](https://gitlab.com/diamantidis_io/kmp_template/commit/9cdef12ad6cc6aa5740830f822e5eca7e4a50abe)

 Lastly, we add another stage for the tests.
 Following the same logic, we define three jobs to run the unit tests for iOS, Android and the shared library using the commands from a [previous post]({%post_url 2019-08-25-kotlin-multiplatform-project-unit-tests-for-ios-and-android %}) on how to run unit tests.
-Each of these jobs will be dependant on the respective linting job and follow the same rules for when they should be executed.
+Each of these jobs will be dependent on the respective linting job and follow the same rules for when they should be executed.

 ![GitLab CI test stage screenshot]({{site.url}}/assets/kmp/tests_stage.png)
 > Here you can find the [commit on GitLab](https://gitlab.com/diamantidis_io/kmp_template/commit/29edcbfe279753e2dbac2339f4406da83fe9585a)